HaloSPV3/HXE/doc/readme.txt

                                         installing SPV3.2.

   exit.txt                              Documentation on the exit codes
-                                        that the CLI returns when its
+                                        that HXE returns when its
                                         process ends.
   ---------------------------------------------------------------------